panzi/punktum/README.md

 Python Dotenv Dialect
 ---------------------

-**TODO**
+Based on this version of [parser.py](https://github.com/theskumar/python-dotenv/blob/08937a1911c042ed3fc7cbeeb4d1d5a73d2674ed/src/dotenv/parser.py) of the python-dotenv pypi package.

 ### Quirks

-The way the regular expression used to parse quoted strings works means that if the last quote in a file is escaped (`\"`) it is taken as the ending quote of a quoted value anyway.
+The way the used regular expression parses quoted strings works means that if the last quote in a file is escaped (`\"`) it is taken as the ending quote of a quoted value anyway.

+A variable name without `=` deletes the variable from the newly constructed environment.
+It doesn't affect the parent environment, though, since that is merged after the new environment is constructed.

+The Punktum implementation merges in the parent environment before parsing the `.env` file and thus doesn't know at that point if the variable comes from the parent and just always deletes it.

+`#` needs to be separated form an unquoted value by white-space to be read as the start of a comment.

 ComposeGo Dialect
 -----------------